 - Add the powdered sugar to the cereal and shake again until everything is coated.
 Spread onto baking sheet lined with foil or parchment and allow to cool.
 Discard excess powder.
 Store in an airtight container at room temperature up to one week.

-- If you don’t have pumpkin pie spice, use 1 teaspoon ground cinnamon, 1/4 teaspoon ground nutmeg, and 1/4 teaspoon ground ginger.
+- Pumpkin pie spice: If you don’t have pumpkin pie spice, use 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, and ¼ teaspoon ground ginger.

-- Nonpareil sprinkles are optional, but add a fun festive touch and crunchy texture.
+- Sprinkles: nonpareil sprinkles are optional, but add a fun festive touch and crunchy texture.
 I have also used add-ins such as mini cinnamon chips, pepitas, sunflower seeds, or festive m&ms.